Maryland Corporate Practice of Medicine (CPOM) Guide

 • Does Maryland have a Corporate Practice of Medicine (CPOM) Doctrine?: Yes.

-• Summary of Current Law: Maryland's stance on the corporate practice of medicine (CPM) lacks explicit statutory or regulatory provisions, making it somewhat ambiguous.
-The Board of Physician Quality Assurance, the state's licensing agency for physicians, has articulated its position on this matter in response to inquiries.
+• Summary of Current Law: Maryland's stance on the corporate practice of medicine (CPOM) lacks explicit statutes or regulatory provisions, making it somewhat ambiguous.
+That said, the state's Medical Licensing Board for physicians (The Maryland Board of Physician Quality Assurance), has been clear on its position on this matter in response to inquiries.
 According to the Board, a corporation can employ a physician to practice medicine in Maryland only if it falls into specific categories, such as a professional service corporation, a hospital, or a health maintenance organization.
 This position is based on the rationale that the Medical Practice Act permits only licensed individuals to practice medicine, and corporations cannot meet the licensing requirements unless expressly exempted.
-Although the Board's official stance is restrictive, it's noteworthy that enforcement in this area is not a top priority.
-Enforcement is more likely when the corporate employer interferes with the physician's medical judgment and compromises the standard of care.
-However, the Board's official position could potentially affect unrelated regulatory processes or be used in disputes involving private parties, such as physicians seeking to challenge restrictive covenants.
+Thus, Maryland has a common law basis for its corporate practice of medicine prohibition (but it has explicit language in its statutes to exempts hospitals from its CPOM prohibition.)
+Regulatory enforcement of the Maryland CPOM ban is most likely when the corporate employer interferes with the physician's medical judgment and compromises the standard of care.
+That said, the Board's official position could also potentially affect unrelated regulatory processes (e.g. pursuing approval from a regulatory board) or be used in disputes involving private parties, such as with a third-party health plan or other payer organization.
+Meanwhile, the Maryland Dentistry Act (MDA) explicitly outlaws corporate practice of dentistry, and opinions from the Attorney General have confirmed this reading.
+That said, optometrists can be employed by normal unlicensed corporate entities.
+In addition to the Maryland CPOM restrictions, the state has fee-splitting prohibitions that affect physicians and other licensed healthcare professionals as well.

 • Sources: Maryland Board of Physicians Statement Information on Corporate Issues.